cardinalitypuzzles/cardboard/dev-guide.md

 #### Environment variables

-We rely on various secrets and tokens for Google and Slack integration, etc. These are set as Config Vars at https://dashboard.heroku.com/apps/smallboard/settings.
+We rely on various secrets and tokens for Google integration, etc. These are set as Config Vars at https://dashboard.heroku.com/apps/smallboard/settings.
 See the [Local `.env` file](#env) section above for more details.